 Due to the time and expense of tooling molds for plastic pallets, custom sizing may be an expensive alternative.
 Pallets constructed of extruded pallet components are a more obvious fit for custom sizing.
 Like wood pallets, they do not require an expensive mold.
 One example of an extruded plastic pallet manufacturer is Custom Built Plastic Pallets.

 Paper and Presswood Pallet Pricing

-Paper pallets are prized for their cleanliness, light weight, ease of recyclability when emptied and relatively low price point, typically only slightly higher than a similarly sized expendable wood pallet.
-Paper pallet size can be easily customized to the requirements of the buyer.
+Paper pallets are prized for their cleanliness, light weight, ease of recyclability, and relatively low price point.
+They're usually priced only slightly higher than a similarly sized expendable wood pallet.
+Paper pallet size can easily be customized as well.

-Wood composite or presswood pallets typically have a price point competitive with recycled wood pallets, with benefits of not needing to be heat treated for international shipment, as well as having the benefits of nestability.
-Pricing for 48x40-inch presswood pallets starts from under $7.00.
-Presswood pallets are also available in several sizes, including popular quarter and half pallet models.
-Check out www.litco.com to see listed pricing for various sizes.
+Wood composite or presswood pallets typically have a price point competitive with recycled wood pallets, with the added benefits of nestability and not requiring heat treatment for international shipment.
+Pricing for 48x40-inch presswood pallets starts under $7 each.
+Presswood pallets are also available in several sizes, including popular quarter- and half-pallet models.
+Litco is a popular source for this style of pallet.

-Metal pallets include steel models, as well as more expensive aluminum and stainless steel in specialized applications such as clean rooms or food production environments.
+Metal pallets include steel models as well as more expensive aluminum and stainless steel for specialized applications such as clean rooms or food production environments.
 Rolled thin steel and mesh pallets typically sell at a lower price point, competitive with reusable plastic pallets.
-Aluminum and stainless steel pallets can range up to $200 or more.
+Aluminum and stainless steel pallets can sell for $200 or more.

 Other resources for pallet pricing information include Container Exchanger, Pallet Enterprise, and Recycle Record.
 All of these can provide current pricing on a variety of materials and sizes.